heeki/templates/sf/README.md

 * `REGION`: your AWS region
 * `BUCKET`: your configuration bucket

-For the Lambda and API Gateway stack, update the following accordingly.
+For the Lambda and Step Functions stack, update the following accordingly.
-* `P_STAGE`: stage name for API Gateway
 * `P_FN_MEMORY`: amount of memory in MB for the Lambda function
 * `P_FN_TIMEOUT`: timeout in seconds for the Lambda function